GetStream/vg/README.md

 ## Advantages over existing solutions

-The obvious question is why should you use it?
-What are the advantages over doing now?
-See the sections below matching what you use now.
+The obvious question is: Why should you use `vg`?
+What advantages does it bring over what you're using now?
+This obviously depends on what you're using
+now:

-### Advantages over `vendor` (with `dep` as dependency manager)
+### Advantages over `vendor` directory

 1. You can pin versions of executable dependencies, such as linting and code generation tools.